ashwinijanamatti/front-end-gene-mutation/README.md

 Selecting a chromosome after selecting a type will update both the views and vice versa(because filters to a list of the objects that have selected type and selected chromosome)

+I print the list of the data when both the views are selected in console

 Limitations :

  - Multiple Selections in one view is not supported